miksang0/Data_Visualization_/README.md

 # Matplotlib-Mini-Projects
-Just learning how to use this tool.
+Just learning how to use data visualization tool.
-This will be updated with time and new projects.
+This will be updated with time and with new projects.